Iford, East Sussex: Notable areas

 Lewes Brooks sits to the east of the village.
 It is of biological importance and part of the flood plain of the River Ouse.
 It provides a habitat for many other invertebrates such as water beetles and snails.

 The Downs to the west of Iford are impressive.
 It is the most treeless part of our Downs without the deep-cut bostals (tracks) visible in other parts, as medieval traders and herders descended these slopes comparatively rarely.
 At the top of the scarp in this area are three hills: Front Hill, Iford Hill and Swanborough Hill.
-Across the ridge is the line of the South Downs Way.Unfortunately despite passing close to the designated Iford Hill slopes, it does not actually pass ancient Downland pasture, nor benefit from the flowers and wildlife that survives off it.
+Across the ridge is the line of the South Downs Way.Unfortunately despite passing close to the designated Iford Hill slopes, it does not actually pass ancient Downland pasture, nor does it benefit from the flowers and wildlife that survive off it.
 Three ancient barrow clusters have also been lost to the plough on Front Hill.